How to Open a Dispensary in Illinois

 Insurance Requirements for a Dispensary

 Opening a dispensary involves inherent risks, such as theft, property damage, product liability, and employee injury.
-Insurance policies are necessary to protect your dispensary against these risks.
-For dispensaries to operate legally, they must have a surety bond.
+Insurance policies are necessary to protect your dispensary against these risks and ensure your business can recover financially from unexpected events, legal claims, or operational disruptions.

 Types of Policies Required